What does living your best life look like?

 That's great, but how do I actually run that mile in less than an hour?

-This is the way I see it: I want to go to Madagascar one day, and while I am there observe lemurs in the wild.
+This is the way I see it: I want to go to Madagascar one day to observe lemurs in the wild.
 My time to do so might be running short (I feel fine, but I’m not so sure about the lemurs).

 To get to Madagascar, I need to create some actionable steps: I can research flight costs, hotels and the best season to go.
 I can connect with lemur researchers and become a lemur expert from afar.
 I can also set a savings goal and put money into a bank account.
 These actions when combined will move me closer to my goal.